 - Board and leadership retreat facilitation.
 As your church year starts up or midyear, you may be planning a retreat with your leadership team.
 Visioning, goal-setting and covenanting are common leadership practices within vital congregations.
 We'll connect you with our team of skilled and experienced Peer Facilitators who can design and facilitate these sessions with you.
-Congregations are asked to pay a modest honorarium of $50 per onsite hour plus a travel expense surcharge of $10 for facilitation services.
+Congregations are asked to pay a modest honorarium of $50 per onsite hour plus a preparation, travel and miscellaneous expense surcharge of $50 for facilitation services.
 Please make your request for facilitation at least six weeks before your proposed retreat date using the linked form, or contact us at (617) 948-6415, newengland [at] uua [dot] org.

 - Conflict transformation.
 Conflict is a natural part of community life.
 Conflict itself is not an issue but how we respond to it can be.
 Ignoring or denying it can be problematic, as can engaging it in ways that are destructive to individuals and congregations.
 Regional staff supports congregations in engaging conflict in creative ways that build sustainable, healthy relationships.
 Congregational leaders who seek support for their efforts at navigating conflict in their congregation are encouraged to contact Meck Groot, (617) 948-6414, mgroot [at] uua [dot] org.

 - Support for ministers and congregations in ministerial transition.
 The ministerial search and settlement process is well-supported by our Unitarian Universalist Association.
 Contact Christine Purcell, (617) 948-6125, cpurcell [at] uua [dot] org to initiate the process for the settlement of a new minister in the New England Region.